jwiegley/use-package/README.md

 slow to load.
 For instance, in this case, I want Emacs to always use `global-pabbrev-mode`. `:commands` creates an appropriate autoload; `:idle` will run this command at some point in the future.
-If you start Emacs and beginning typing straight-away, loading will happen eventually.
+If you start Emacs and begin typing straight away, loading will happen eventually.

 (use-package pabbrev
   :commands global-pabbrev-mode